 Most Ciconiiformes are large wading birds with legs and bills shaped to fit their feeding behavior.
-They prey mainly on fish, amphibians and insects.
+They prey mainly on fish, amphibians, and insects.
 Ciconiiformes are found in all habitats throughout the world (except near the North and South Poles).
 Many are gregarious and migratory.

-• The Ardeidae family includes herons, night herons and bitterns.
+The Ardeidae family includes herons, night herons and bitterns.
 The word egret, derived from "aigretta," was used to describe certain plumes of some white herons (more colors are now included).
-Most herons have short straight bills, except a few species with strange-looking bills for specialized feeding (such as the boat-billed heron).
-Night herons are short, stocky birds with shorter legs and thick bills.
+Most herons have short straight bills, except a few species with unique bills for specialized feeding (such as the boat-billed heron).
+Night herons are short, stocky birds with short legs and thick bills.
 They feed mainly at night and roost quietly in high trees.
 Bitterns are quiet and inconspicuous.
-They often use cryptic stances such as standing erect with their bill pointed upward, resembling tall, slim vegetation, even moving as if being blown by the wind.
+They often use cryptic stances like standing erect with the bill pointed upward, resembling tall, slim vegetation, even moving as if being blown by the wind.
 They depend on camouflage to avoid predators.

-• The Threskiornithidae family is made up of ibises and spoonbills.
+The Threskiornithidae family is made up of ibises and spoonbills.
 Most ibises have sickle-shaped, down-curved bills.
-Found in most habitats, ibises are often linked with wetlands where they dig or probe in water or soft sediment for food.
+Found in most habitats, ibises are often linked with wetlands where they probe in water or soft sediment for food.
 Spoonbills have a long, flat bill that somewhat resembles a spoon.
 This partly opened "spoon" is moved from side to side.
 Acute nerve endings line the bill and when touched, the bill snaps shut.
-The head is thrown back, prey is released and it slides down the throat.
+The head is thrown back, prey is released, and it slides down the throat.

-There is only one species in the Scopidae family, the Hammerkop.
-The erected crest on the back of the bird's head and the stout beak give the species a "hammerhead" appearance.
-Hammerkops feed on frogs, fish and invertebrates.
-Their huge, domed nests are up to six feet (1.8 m) in both height and width and weigh up to 110 pounds (50 kg).
-They are built of grass, reeds, sticks and varied plant matter in the fork of trees, on the ground or on cliffs.
+There is only one species in the Scopidae family, the hamerkop (or hammerhead).
+The erected crest on the back of the bird's head and stout beak gives the species a "hammerhead" appearance.
+Hamerkops feed on frogs, fish, and invertebrates.
+Their large, domed nests are up to six feet (1.8 m) in height and width and weigh up to 110 pounds (50 kg).
+They are built of grass, reeds, and plant matter and are in the fork of trees, on the ground, or on cliffs.
 The enclosed nest chamber is lined with dry grass or weeds.
 A small entrance hole is made from mud.

-• Flamingos are sometimes placed in a separate family (Phoenicopteridae).
-Their bright pink feathers and strong hooked bill allow for easy identification.
-Their legs and necks are proportionally longer to their bodies than in other birds.
+Flamingos are the only members of the family Phoenicopteridae.
+Their bright pink feathers and hooked bill allow for easy identification.
+Their legs and necks are proportionally longer to their bodies than other birds.
 Flamingos prefer brackish or salt water through which they drag their bills upside-down.
-The upper mandible has rows of slits and the tongue is lined with tooth-like projections.
+The upper mandible has rows of slits, and the tongue is lined with tooth-like projections.
 The bill is opened and as the lower mandible closes, mud and water are pumped out through the slits and the microscopic food is then swallowed.

-- The Whale-headed stork is also known as the Shoe-billed stork it actually looks as if it is wearing a Dutch clog on its face.
-It is often classified as a single species in the Balaenicipitidae family. - The Ciconiidae family includes the large, long-legged, long-necked wading birds with large bills of various shapes the storks.
-Storks have been studied more than the other waders.
-The Ciconiidae family is made up of approximately 17 species.
-The Jabiru stork is a large bird with loose, brilliant red skin on the lower neck, which becomes inflated during danger, anger or courtship.
+The shoebill stork is also known as the whale-headed stork.
+It looks like it is wearing a Dutch clog on its face.
+It is often classified as a single species in the Balaenicipitidae family.

+The Ciconiidae family includes approximately 17 species of storks.
+Storks are large, long-legged, long-necked wading birds with large bills of various shapes.
+The Jabiru stork is a large bird with loose, brilliant red skin on the lower neck, which becomes inflated during danger, anger, or courtship.